stochastichypersonics/stochastichypersonics.github.io/_pages/openings.md

 permalink: /vacancies
 ---

-You will have the chance to work on the grand challenges of hypersonic flight, often at the interface of applied mathematics and fluid dynamics.
-You will be involved in developing computational tools and methods, generating new ideas, and substantially contributing to the field of hypersonic flight research.
+**Joining the Stochastic Hypersonics Research Group will give you the chance to work on the grand challenges of hypersonic flight, often at the interface of applied mathematics and fluid dynamics.
+You will be involved in developing computational tools and methods, generating new ideas, and substantially contributing to the field of hypersonic flight research.**

 ### Prospective graduate students